gitlabhq/gitlab-runner/docs/index.md

 When you register a runner, you can add [**tags**](https://docs.gitlab.com/ee/ci/yaml/index.html#tags) to it.

 When a CI/CD job runs, it knows which runner to use by looking at the assigned tags.
+Tags are the only way to filter the list of available runners for a job.

 For example, if a runner has the `ruby` tag, you would add this code to your project's `.gitlab-ci.yml` file: